A Protoplanetary Dust Cloud?

 Most of the references have been moved to a separate file:

-A slightly messy PDF version is also available:
+A PDF version of this document is also available:

 This is one of a set of documents on the meta-morphogenesis project.